 Your decision about the type of medical training program to choose, what area you will specialize in, and whether you should go for a certificate or degree depends on your career goals.

-The healthcare industry and its various medical fields are among the top careers with the highest projected job growth from now through 2028, according to the Bureau of Labor Statistics.
+The healthcare industry and its various fields are among the top careers with a high projected job growth from now through 2030, according to the Bureau of Labor Statistics.
 Making plans now to enter a healthcare career can set you up for future success.
 You could be career-ready in as few as 10 months through a certificate training program!